cosmos/cosmos-sdk/docs/run-node/txs.md

 	"github.com/cosmos/cosmos-sdk/types/tx"
 )

+func sendTx() error {
+    // --snip--

     // Create a connection to the gRPC server. grpcConn := grpc.Dial(
         "127.0.0.1:9090", // Or your gRPC server address. grpc.WithInsecure(), // The SDK doesn't support any transport security mechanism.
     )
     defer grpcConn.Close()

     // Broadcast the tx via gRPC.
 We create a new client for the Protobuf Tx
     // service.
     txClient := tx.NewServiceClient(grpcConn)
     // We then call the BroadcastTx method on this client. grpcRes, err := txClient.BroadcastTx(
         context.Background(),
         &tx.BroadcastTxRequest{
             Mode:    tx.BroadcastMode_BROADCAST_MODE_SYNC,
             TxBytes: txBytes, // Proto-binary of the signed transaction, see previous step.
         },
     )
     if err != nil {
         return err
     }

     fmt.Println(grpcRes.TxResponse.Code) // Should be `0` if the tx is successful

+    return nil
+}
 ```

 #### Simulating a Transaction